peilun-he/PDSim/paper.md

 The Kalman Filter (KF) [@harvey:1990] is a commonly used filtering method in estimating hidden state variables.
 However, KF can only deal with the linear Gaussian state model.
 To capture the non-linear dynamics in the PD model, we use Extended Kalman Filter (EKF) [@julier:1997] and Unscented Kalman Filter (UKF) [@julier:2004; @wan:2000].
 Suppose we have a non-linear state-space model
 $$x_t = f(x_{t-1}) + w_t, w_t \sim N(\textbf{0}, \Sigma_w), $$
 $$y_t = h(x_t) + v_t, v_t \sim N(\textbf{0}, \Sigma_v). $$
 The EKF linearises the state and measurement equations through the first-order Taylor series.
-To run KF, we just replace $J_f$ with $E$ and replace $J_h$ with $F_t$, where $J_f$ and $J_h$ are the Jacobian of $f(\cdot)$ and $h(\cdot)$ respectively.
+To run KF, we replace $J_f$ and $J_h$ with $E$ and $F_t$ respectively, where $J_f$ and $J_h$ are the Jacobians of $f(\cdot)$ and $h(\cdot)$.
 In contrast, the UKF uses a set of carefully chosen points, called sigma points, to represent the true distributions of state variables.
 Then, these sigma points are propagated through the state equation.
 The flowchats of EKF and UKF are given in \autoref{fig:EKF} and \autoref{fig:UKF}.
 In this application, we use KF for the Schwartz-Smith model, and EKF/UKF for the polynomial diffusion model.

 # Statement of need